Rúben Lameiras: Famalicão

 After two years in Devon, Lameiras returned to his home country of Portugal to play for newly promoted to the Primeira Liga Famalicão, with whom he signed a four-year contract on 24 June 2019.
-He made his debut on 10 August in the team's first top-flight game for 25 years, starting in a 2–0 win at C.D.
-Santa Clara; on 23 September he scored his first goal to equalise in a 2–1 win at Sporting CP.
+He made his debut on 10 August in the team's first top-flight game for 25 years, starting in a 2–0 win at Santa Clara; on 23 September he scored his first goal to equalise in a 2–1 win at Sporting CP.

-Vitória de Guimarães
+Vitória SC

-On 8 January 2021, Lameiras joined fellow Primeira Liga side Vitória de Guimarães on a three-and-a-half year deal, agreeing a contract with a €50 million release clause.
-He played 11 remaining games of the season, scoring a consolation in a 4–2 home loss to Gil Vicente F.C. on 14 March.
+On 8 January 2021, Lameiras joined fellow Primeira Liga side Vitória SC on a three-and-a-half-year deal, agreeing a contract with a €50 million release clause.
+He played 11 remaining games of the season, scoring a consolation in a 4–2 home loss to Gil Vicente on 14 March.

-Lameiras played his first game in European competition on 21 July 2022, scoring a fourth-minute opener in a 3–0 win over Hungary's Puskás Akadémia FC at the Estádio D. Afonso Henriques in the second qualifying round of the UEFA Europa Conference League.
+Lameiras played his first game in European competition on 21 July 2022, scoring a fourth-minute opener in a 3–0 win over Hungary's Puskás Akadémia at the Estádio D. Afonso Henriques in the second qualifying round of the UEFA Europa Conference League.

+Chaves

+On 21 August 2023, Vitória SC announced that Lameiras' contract had been terminated by mutual agreement, allowing him to join fellow Primeira Liga club Chaves on a one-year deal.
+Vitória kept 50% of the player's economic rights.

+Casa Pia

+On 18 January 2024, after making just five appearances for Chaves, Lameiras moved to fellow Primeira Liga club Casa Pia, signing a one-and-a-half-year contract.

+Al-Sailiya

+In September 2024, Lameiras joined Qatari Second Division club Al-Sailiya.